MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/7-exercise-scale-performance.md

     During a change for the service objective, queries are allowed against the database until the final change is implemented.
 An application can't connect for a very brief period of time.
 For Azure SQL Managed Instance, a change of tier allows queries and connections, but prevents all database operations, like the creation of new databases.
 In these cases, you receive the following error message: "The operation could not be completed because a service tier change is in progress for managed instance '[server]'.
 Please wait for the operation in progress to complete and try again."

-1. When this is done, use the preceding queries listed from **get_service_objective.sql** in SSMS, to verify that the new service objective or service tier of 8 vCores has taken affect.
+1. When this is done, use the preceding queries listed from **get_service_objective.sql** in SSMS, to verify that the new service objective or service tier of 8 vCores has taken effect.

 ## Run the workload after scale up